 This is a comprehensive book summary of the book Peak: Secrets from the New Science of Expertise by K. Anders Ericsson and Robert Pool.
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
-Supporting Members get full access and a downloadable/printable version of the summary.

 The Book In Three Or More Sentences: